mefive/delight-ui/README.md

 # delight-ui

-A branch of lightwight ui component for React.
+A branch of lightweight ui component for React.

 Aim to save time when facing the similar scenario.